BlueManCZ/SIF/README.md

 1. Start your game from Steam library.
 2. Open new terminal window and run `xprop WM_CLASS`.
-3. Switch to the game window and left click with mouse on it.
+3. Switch to the game window with Alt-Tab and left click with mouse on it.
 4. Switch back to the terminal and get your WM_CLASS.

 #### Missing WM_CLASS?